Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$

 Our network's ROC curve for Seed 626 is shown in Figure~\ref{fig:roc}.
-It performs better than a random classifier, seen by our purple line above the grey dashed (random) line.
-The area under the curve AUC = 0.80.
-We use the default decision threshold of 0.5 (i.e. a predicted probability of more than 0.5 is a merger, and equal to or less than 0.5 is a nonmerger) throughout our analysis.
+It performs better than a random classifier, seen by our thick, colored line above the grey dashed (random) line. \textbf{The area under the curve AUC = 0.69.} We use the default decision threshold of 0.5 (i.e. a predicted probability of more than or equal to 0.5 is a merger, and less than 0.5 is a nonmerger) throughout our analysis.
 The colorbar in Figure~\ref{fig:roc} shows what changing that decision threshold does to the true and false positive rates.

-In addition to simple metrics like accuracy, we also implement two calibration metrics and plot a calibration curve for our CNN in Figure~\ref{fig:reliability}.
-The Brier score of our network is 0.19, and the ECE is 0.08.
+In addition to simple metrics like accuracy, we also implement two calibration metrics and plot a calibration curve \textbf{for the merger class} in Figure~\ref{fig:reliability}. \textbf{A calibration curve shows the relationship between predicted probabilities and model accuracy by grouping predictions into bins over the interval $[0,1]$.
+For each bin, the mean predicted probability (i.e., average confidence) is compared to the model accuracy.
+A well-calibrated network produces a curve that lies along the diagonal (grey dashed line).
+Deviations from this line indicate miscalibration: a curve below the diagonal corresponds to overconfidence (predicted probabilities are too high), while a curve above the diagonal indicates underconfidence (predicted probabilities are too low).} The Brier score of our network is 0.22, and the ECE is 0.03.
 Overall, the network is not severely miscalibrated.